flutter/website/src/docs/development/data-and-backend/state-mgmt.md

 "How do I best manage the state of the UI controls in a medium-to-large Flutter app?" is a question we often hear.
-This is an complex topic with strong, and differing, opinions.
+This is a complex topic with strong, and differing, opinions.
 Until we provide more docs/examples, learn more at the following links, some of which have been contributed by the Flutter community: